×

 Entities that carry out the above-mentioned entities are required to file ES Notification.

-• What is Lease-Finance Business as per UAE ES Regulations?
+• What is Lease-Finance Business as per UAE ESR Regulations?

 A UAE entity is considered engaged in a Lease-Finance Business if it offers credit or financing for any kind of consideration.
 Providing credit includes making loans and entering other financing arrangements such as hire purchase agreements and finance leases.
 Licensees engaged in Banking, Insurance, and Fund Management Business may also perform lease or financing activities as a normal part of their business operations.
 To prevent duplicate reporting, such Licensees are not also considered engaged in a Lease-Finance Business and will not need to separately demonstrate economic substance in respect of any ancillary Lease-Finance activities.